Rightpoint/Anchorage/README.md

 ## Priority

-The `~` is used to specify priority of the constraint resulting from any Anchorage equation:
+The `~` is used to specify priority of the constraint resulting from any Anchorage expression:

 ```swift
 // Align view 20 points from the center of its superview, with system-defined low priority